Canon 1D X vs Leica X-U Typ 113

-The X-U Typ 113 is a recent model that features in the current product line-up of Leica.
-In contrast, the 1DX has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 1DX was succeeded by the Canon 1DX Mark II.
+Both the 1DX and the X-U Typ 113 have been discontinued, but can regularly be found used on eBay.
+The 1DX was replaced by the Canon 1DX Mark II, while the X-U Typ 113 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So how do things add up?
 Is the Canon 1D X better than the Leica X-U Typ 113 or vice versa?
 The listing below highlights the relative strengths of the two models.